 I read somewhere recently that neon signs were actually outlawed in some American towns during the 1950s and 60s.
 Who knew?

-Apparently this was because they usually represented seedy motels or cocktail bars, which gave it a bad reputation.
-Nevertheless, I’m still infatuated by neon art and have fallen in love with these paintings – yes, paintings! – of old neon signs.
+Apparently this was because they usually represented seedy motels or cocktail bars, which gave them a bad reputation.
+This fact actually makes me like neon art even more, and I’ve fallen in love with these paintings – yes, paintings! – of old neon signs.
 They’re by Seattle-based artist, Kellie Talbot, who is inspired by ‘American artefacts…cemeteries…old signs’.

 See her work on Instagram here.